AxioDL/metaforce/README.md

 * Windows 7+ (64-bit support only)
 * Mac OS X 10.9+
 * Linux
-    * With development packages of recent udev, xorg+xcb, xinput, glx, asound
-    * Arch is known to function with [vendor setup instructions](https://wiki.archlinux.org/index.php/Category:Graphics) *(main development/testing OS)*
+    * Arch is known to function with [`glx` vendor setup instructions](https://wiki.archlinux.org/index.php/Category:Graphics) *(main development/testing OS)*
+    * [WIP] Vulkan loader detection is also integrated into the cmake for Linux
 * **[Coming Soon]** FreeBSD
+    * Much multimedia functionality is in place, but not fully tested

 ### Build Prerequisites:
 * [CMake 3+](https://cmake.org)